Yildiz Akdogan: Political career

 Akdogan was elected into parliament at the 2007 Danish general election, but was not reelected in the 2011 election.
 She received 2,599 votes, which was not enough to win her a seat in parliament.
 Instead she became the Social Democrats' primary substitute in the Copenhagen constituency.
 When Karen Hækkerup resigned her seat on 21 October 2014, Akdogan was called upon to take over Hækkerup's seat.
 Akdogan served the remainder of the term and was reelected in 2015.
 She failed to win reelection in 2019.

+After Pernille Rosenkrantz-Theil resigned her seat to run for Lord Mayor of Copenhagen in the 2025 local elections, Akdogan returned to the Folketing on 25 May 2025 as her substitute.